 We may access and use information from credit reference and fraud prevention agencies when you open your account and periodically to...

-- check your identity and verify the accuracy of the information you provide to us; and
+- Check your identity and verify the accuracy of the information you provide to us.

 Automated decision making

-Application decisions may be taken based solely on automated checks of information from credit reference and fraud prevention agencies and internal RBS records.
+Application decisions may be taken based solely on automated checks of information from credit reference and fraud prevention agencies and internal Ulster Bank records.

 To help us make decisions on when to give you credit, we use a system called credit scoring to assess your application.
 To work out your credit score, we look at information you give us when you apply; information from credit reference agencies that will show us whether you’ve kept up to date with payments on any credit accounts (that could be any mortgages, loans, credit cards or overdrafts), or if you’ve had any court action such as judgments or bankruptcy; your history with us such as maximum level of borrowing; and affordability, by looking at your available net income and existing debts.

 You have rights in relation to automated decision making, including a right to appeal if your application is refused.

 We will continue to share information with credit reference agencies about how you manage your account including your account balance, payments into your account, the regularity of payments being made, credit limits and any arrears or default in making payments, while you have a relationship with us.
 This information will be made available to other organisations (including fraud prevention agencies and other financial institutions) so that they can take decisions about you, your associates and members of your household.